Measuring price impact and information content of trades in a time-varying setting: Derivation and numerical validation of the permanent impact coefficient

 Relying on the fact that the return process $r_t$ typically shows weak evidence of serial correlation, from now on we assume that the local average of $r_t$ over intervals of $M$ observations does not depend on time, i.e., $\bar{r}_{t-i}=\bar{r}$ for any $i\geq 0$.
-It readily follows that the r.h.s. in the first line in Equation (\ref{eq:derivation}) boils down to
+It readily follows that the r.h.s. in the first line in Eq. (\ref{eq:derivation}) boils down to

-Consistently with the long-memory property of the order flow, the local average of the process $x_t$ does assume different values when computed at different intra-day intervals.
-We re-name the first term in the second line of Equation (\ref{eq:derivation}) and approximate it as follows
+Consistent with the long-memory property of the order flow, the local average of the process $x_t$ assumes different values when computed at different intervals intraday.
+We re-name the first term in the second line of Eq. (\ref{eq:derivation}) and approximate it as follows